Blockstream/liquid-swap/README.md

 ## Regtest
-To use the tool locally against two regtest instances of Liquid, follow the [Regtest example](docs/regtest-example.md) instructions.
+To use the tool locally against two regtest instances of Elements, follow the [Regtest example](docs/regtest-example.md) instructions.

 ## Current risk and limitations